evanca/quick-portfolio/index.md

 ### [Wildlife Photography](/project_photos/index1.md)
 <img src="images/PhotoMap.png?raw=true"/>
-I love to travel and take wildlife and landscape photos.
+I love to travel and take pictures of wildlife and landscapes.
 This is a map of some of my favorite photos that I've taken.
 Click the link to see more photos!

 ---
 ### [Baltimore Stewardship Mapping Project](https://www.nrs.fs.fed.us/stew-map/baltimore/)